Having diabetes doesn’t mean you have to miss out on the joys of baking and cakes.

 You can also make your baking a bit healthier as you’re in charge of what goes into the mix.

-We have 14 recipes in our ‘baking & desserts’ category that you can try.
+We have loads of recipes in our ‘baking & desserts’ category that you can try.
 All are nutritionally analysed so you'll have the precise calculations of carbohydrates, fats and sugars to help you manage your diabetes.

 Read on for our advice on baking when you have diabetes.